CourtneyGallant/CourtneyGallant/README.md

 ### Heyy!
 I'm Courtney 💅🏽 💻

+A data explorer weaving stories from numbers 📊 .Transforming raw data into actionable insights and turning curiosity into analytics magic ✨ Let's decode the world together!🌐

 <!--
 **CourtneyGallant/CourtneyGallant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.